raulpz/raulpz.github.io/SQL-SuspiciousLoginAttempts/README.md

-<h1>MariaDB - Using SQL queries to evluate suspicious login attempts</h1>
+<h1>MariaDB - Using SQL queries to evaluate suspicious login attempts</h1>

 <h2>Description</h2>
 As part of our monthly routine check, we need to explore our EMPLOYEES and LOG_IN_ATTEMPTS tables,  in search for suspicious patterns or login_attempts after business hours 6PM (18:00).